Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: Previous geometric observations

 \begin{lemma}[Implicit in~\cite{DasDM2021}; see the paragraph before Theorem~1] Given a terrain with $n$ vertices, we can find in $O(n\log n)$ time the grounded triangle with largest area that has its apex on the boundary of the terrain. \end{lemma}

-The key insight to obtain Lemma~\ref{lem:apex} is to decompose the upper boundary of the terrain into $O(n)$ pieces with the following property: for any two points $p,p'$ in the same piece, the largest grounded triangles with apex at $p$ and with apex at $p'$ have the same vertices of the terrain on the left and right sides.
+The key insight to obtain Lemma~\ref{lem:boundary} is to decompose the upper boundary of the terrain into $O(n)$ pieces with the following property: for any two points $p,q$ in the same piece of the upper boundary, the largest grounded triangle with apex at $p$ and the largest grounded triangle with apex at $q$ have the same vertices of the terrain on their left sides and the same vertices of the terrain on their right sides.
+When the piece is not a single point, there is precisely one vertex on each side of the triangle, and together with the apex they define uniquely a grounded triangle.
+One can then write a closed formula for the area of the largest grounded triangle when the apex moves along a piece, and find its maximum in $O(1)$ time per piece.
+We refer to~\cite{DasDM2021} for further details.

-It remains the case when the apex is \emph{not} contained on the boundary of the terrain.
+It remains to solve the case where the apex is \emph{not} contained on the boundary of the terrain.
 This means that each side of the optimal triangle contains two vertices of the terrain.
-There are two options: either both vertices contained in a side are reflex vertices, or one vertex is reflex and the other is a vertex of the base.
+Because the triangle is grounded, there are two options for each of the sides: either both vertices contained in a side are reflex vertices, or one vertex is reflex and the other is a vertex of the base.

 Recall that $B_\ell$ is the left endpoint of the base of the terrain.
 Consider the visibility graph of the vertices of the terrain and let $T_\ell$ be the shortest path tree from the vertex $B_\ell$ in the visibility graph.
-We regard $T_\ell$ as a geometric object, that is, a set of segments connecting vertices of the terrain.
-We orient the edges in $T_\ell$ away from the root, consistent with the direction that the shortest path from $B_\ell$ would follow them; see Figure~\ref{fig:segment_1}.
+The set of edges of $T_\ell$ are denoted by $E(T_\ell)$ and we orient them away from the root, consistent with the direction that the shortest path from $B_\ell$ would follow them.
+We regard $T_\ell$ indistinctly as a graph and as a geometric object, that is, a set of oriented segments connecting vertices of the terrain.
+See Figure~\ref{fig:segment_1} for an example.